Tazanchik/Tazanchik/README.md

 - 👀 I’m interested in .
 - 🌱 I’m currently learning ...htrfty
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me .mnvsbhtubhistrnhiotr
+- 📫 How to reach me .f9t8xrtfivoyfde857ityg
 -
 - 😄 Pronouns: .
 - ⚡ Fun fact: .